 The thought of spending the night in a new environment with a multitude of recording electrodes and sensors attached to your head and body while you are being observed and heard on a closed circuit monitoring system throughout the night is enough to cause distress and anxiety among even the bravest person.
 The circumstances surrounding a sleep evaluation are so remarkably different from our usual sleeping experience at home that it may seem as though no one could possibly sleep normally under these conditions.

 It is common to have some difficulty sleeping in a new and unfamiliar environment.
 Almost everyone has had the experience of staying in a hotel room and then having some difficulty falling asleep.
 In fact, there is a phenomenon called the “first night effect” which has been studied in persons sleeping for the first time in new environments.
 However, some minor difficulty falling asleep in a new place due to nervousness or anxiety is normal and does not mean that the results of the sleep study will be invalid.
 Not having your completely usual sleep such as you have at home still allows, in most cases, for a sleep disorder, if present, to be recognized and treated.
+Sometimes, the sleep doctor will order a home sleep study to evaluate for sleep apnea.

 One important note, however, is that if you are having difficulty falling asleep because the recording devices are causing you discomfort, be sure to call the technician so the monitoring devices can be adjusted.
 This does not mean that the sensors can be removed since they all record important information for diagnosing your sleep problem.
 However, the technician can typically make adjustments for greater comfort so that you can sleep.